x1ptase/x1ptase/README.md

 # 💫 About Me:

 Hello,
-My name is AnhPTSE, and I’m currently a Software Engineering student at FPT University.
+My name is AnhPT, and I’m currently a Software Engineering student at FPT University.
 I’m specializing in backend development with Java and also pursuing the BrSE (Bridge System Engineer) career path to work with the Japanese market.

 In addition to strengthening my technical skills, I’m actively studying Japanese to enhance my communication and collaboration in international working environments.
 My goal is to become a skilled BrSE who can effectively bridge teams and contribute to the success of global IT projects.